MuhammadUzairAhmed/PSL-Management-System/README.md

 # PSL-Management-System
 This is web based application.
+Front-end: HTML,CSS,JAVASCRIPT.
+Back-end: PHP 5
+Database: MySql

 Further detail goto folder named: "Project-Documents".

 Purpose: The purpose to create these leagues is too promote cricket in our country.